Jorvik Viking Centre: Viking Festival

-2015 flood damage

-The centre was significantly affected by the flooding in Northern England in December 2015 with extensive water damage to the building and exhibits.
-The most valuable Viking artefacts were moved to prevent damage.
-The museum reopened on 8 April 2017.
-As part of the redisplay, a new figure of an 'Arab' was introduced to the experience.

 Public response

-The Jorvik Viking Centre has been called "one of Britain's most popular attractions."
+JORVIK Viking Centre has been called "one of Britain's most popular attractions."
 The BBC spoke of the "Time Warp" experience as "a new art form".

-The Jorvik Centre has been criticized as a "pop-up book view of history" and its presentation of the past has been labelled "Disney-like".
-Anthony Gaynor, one of the creators of the centre, responded by stating: "We're making history accessible and enjoyable to the general public.
+JORVIK has been criticized as a "pop-up book view of history" and its presentation of the past has been labelled "Disney-like".
+Anthony Gaynor, one of the creators of the centre, responded in 1989 by stating: "We're making history accessible and enjoyable to the general public.
 You can't do that if you wrap it in a lot of academic foliage."